pkardas/notes/books/python-architecture-patterns/notes.md

 - _Events can help with the single responsibility principle_ - Code gets tangled up when we mix multiple concerns in one place.
 Events can help us to keep things tidy by separating primary use cases from secondary ones.
-We also use events for communicating between aggregates so that we don;t need to run long-running transactions that lock against multiple tables.
+We also use events for communicating between aggregates so that we don't need to run long-running transactions that lock against multiple tables.
 - _A message bus routes messages to handlers_ - You can think of a message bus as a dict that maps from events to their consumers.
 It doesn't "know" anything bout the meaning of events; it is just a piece of dumb infrastructure for